millakortelainen/horseAlgorithm/documentation/implementation-document.md

 ```
 It calls setFavoritesToRider method from FavoriteHorseHandler class.
 All the class's methods contains loops.
 Those loops are single loops so time complexity of the setFavoritesToRider method's time complexity is O(n).
 In conclusion the time complexity of calculateAllScores method in MatchCalculator class is O(m*n^2).

+In conclusion the time and space complexity of the application is O(m*n^2).

 ## Comparative performance and complexity analysis
 When comparing time complexity of Gale Shapley algorithm and so called brute force algorithm which pairs all the horses with all the riders.
 If we compare the time complexity we kan see that all pairing algorithm has much larger time complecity with the coefficient m.
 This is seen in the performance tests.
 The brute force algorithm stops working in 10 000 horss and riders each and the Gale Shapley algorithm still can give pairs to all riders.